HBCSD Corruption

 4. The streets surrounding North School are very narrow and the area is densely built.
 The narrow streets make passing vehicles which are stopped to pick up or drop off students difficult and dangerous.
 There are also multiple driveways and areas that do not have sidewalks in the surrounding neighborhood making travel to and from North School more dangerous.

-5. Lastly, North School is being used as a commuter school, meaning 3rd and 4th grade students from all over Hermosa Beach must travel (often times by car) somewhat far distances to North School causing dangerous circumstances
+5. North School is being used as a commuter school, meaning 3rd and 4th grade students from all over Hermosa Beach must travel (often times by car) somewhat far distances to North School causing dangerous conditions for students.
+This did not seem to affect the district's view of rebuilding North School into a larger commuter school in a densly populated residential area than using Pier Avenue School temporarily until enrollment dropped, as was expected.

 COMPETING INFORMATION: